TomBrennan91/ReviewService/README.md

 # ReviewService
 Simply paste in a list of Movies and/or TV shows and it will return the same list sorted by IMDB score.

-I got the idea for this webapp when I realised both me and my girlfreind occassionally spend a lot of time looking up numerous films on metacritic/IMDB when trying to decide what to watch.
+I got the idea for this webapp when I realised both me and my girlfriend occassionally spend a lot of time looking up numerous films on metacritic/IMDB when trying to decide what to watch.
 Now one can simply paste in:

 Homeland